podcast

 Executive Interview: Comcast Discusses Ad Measurement Challenges; The Soon-To-Disappear Cookie, and Cohesive, Cross-Media Measurement and Innovation

-Larry Allen, VP/GM, of Data and Addressable Enablement at Comcast Advertising joins me for a detailed discussion on how the shift in viewing habits to all screens is making it difficult to provide cohesive cross-media measurement.
-We discuss the impact of the loss of third-party cookies, the challenges and opportunities that exist with measurement at scale, including with FAST services, and the potential role of AI tech to fill in measurement gaps.
-Finally, we highlight why the industry needs a clear set of guidelines on how the industry wants to approach measurement across inventory owners and distributors to...
+Larry Allen, VP/GM of Data and Addressable Enablement at Comcast Advertising, joins me for a detailed discussion on how the shift in viewing habits to all screens is making it difficult to provide cohesive cross-media measurement.
+We discuss the impact of the loss of third-party cookies, the challenges and opportunities in measurement at scale, including with FAST services, and the potential role of AI tech to fill measurement gaps.
+Finally, we highlight why the industry needs a clear set of guidelines on how it wants to approach measurement across inventory owners and distributors to provide a common language for...

 2023-11-29